EllenRoberts/QMLHS/README.md

 # QMLHS
 Session links and resources for the QMLHS workshops

+## Leicester September 2022

+This folder contains files with links and resources for the Leicester Workshops in September.

+The following sessions will use this repo:

+1. Using Methods from Corpus Linguistics on Historical Texts
+2. Data Visualisation
+3. Workflow Pipelines with Orange3 (and R)

+## Resources for Leeds sessions 21st-22nd June:

 The QMLHS Website is available here: http://gabrielegan.com/QMLHS/ (updated as of 20.06.22)

 This folder contains files with links and resources for the Leeds Workshops on 21st and 22nd June.